 It’s pretty simple.

-On days when you’re in the gym you take your calorie intake up to maintenance.
-You’re not eating in a surplus, but you’re giving your body enough energy to lift heavy and productively without excessive fatigue.
+On days when you’re in the gym, you take your calorie intake up to maintenance.
+As a result, you’re not eating in a surplus, but you’re giving your body enough energy to lift heavy and productively without excessive fatigue.

-It helps to keep progressing and improving in the gym, which of course will lead to muscle maintenance and growth.
+It helps to keep progressing and improving in the gym, which will lead to muscle maintenance and growth.

 It also boosts recovery, energy levels and mood.